Benchmarks & Industry Insights

 • Community sentiment: Scroll through promoted posts to gauge user sentiment toward advertisers.

 When a subreddit clears your checklist, post an organic question first, something genuinely helpful without links.
-Positive engagement means you can advertise without backlash.
-The comment thread reveals whether responses are constructive.
-Positive engagement means you can advertise without backlash.
+Positive engagement means you can advertise with less risk of backlash.

 Reliable starting points for B2B SaaS campaigns

-For your initial roster, these communities provide reliable starting points for most B2B SaaS campaigns:
+For your initial roster, these communities are solid starting points:

 • r/SaaS